After a Decade of Anxiety Meds, Weed Saved My Life

-The end of the Vancouver dispensary boom has seemingly signaled the dawn of one in Toronto.
-Like Vancouver, Toronto's history of compassion clubs dates back to the mid-90s with places like Cannabis as Living Medicine (CALM) opening to serve the needs of patients looking for cannabis treatment.
+The end of the Vancouver dispensary boom has seemingly signalled the dawn of one in Toronto.
+Like Vancouver, Toronto's history of compassion clubs dates back to the mid-90s with places like CALM opening to serve the needs of patients looking for cannabis treatment.
 For a multitude of reasons, most significantly being the threat posed by law enforcement, dispensaries in Toronto (like the dispensaries that would open in the rest of Canada) are forced to operate under the cover of secrecy.
 Consequently, Toronto is a little behind Vancouver in terms of dispensary growth.

 Given the city's population, this is the biggest marijuana market in Canada.
 While, for the most part, these places are abiding by the traditional dispensary model of requiring a doctor to permit the patient to use cannabis, they are also accepting cannabis packaging and cards from licensed producers.
 As the LP packaging has the patient's prescription information printed on the side, it's a natural stand-in for a paper prescription.
 Some of the new Toronto dispensaries are taking it a step further, however, and offering access to cannabis to anyone who can provide a prescription container of theirs for anything that could be treated instead with cannabis.
 These dispensaries say they are fulfilling a need of patients to have access to their chosen medicine.